jhauberg/trickbook/README.md

 #### Psyche!

 ```
-Psyche out your opponent by rolling a die that they must match immediately,
+Psyche out your opponent by rolling a die that they must match immediately
-or become pysched out, adding -1 to their next roll.
+or become psyched out, adding -1 to their next roll.
 ```

 ```